Factbox: Short list of potential Trump administration picks

 * Stephen Hadley, former national security adviser under President George W. Bush

-* Jeff Sessions, Republican senator from Alabama and early Trump supporter, member of the Senate Armed Services Committee

-* Kelly Ayotte, outgoing Republican senator from New Hampshire and member of the Senate Armed Services Committee

-* Duncan Hunter, Republican congressman from California and early Trump supporter, member of House Armed Services Committee
+* Duncan Hunter, representative from California and early Trump supporter, member of House Armed Services Committee

-* Jim Talent, former Republican senator from Missouri who was on the Senate Armed Services Committee
+* Jim Talent, former senator from Missouri who was on the Senate Armed Services Committee

+* Kelly Ayotte, outgoing senator from New Hampshire and member of the Senate Armed Services Committee

 ATTORNEY GENERAL